-Jiu Jitsu is a full contact sport much like the ones mentioned above, yet you will see people saying it’s meant for everyone.
+Jiu Jitsu is a full contact sport much like the ones mentioned above, yet you keep hearing people say that it is meant for everyone.
 Unfortunately I think we’re kidding ourselves when we say it’s a sport for everyone.

 Right off the bat, you're asked to start off at a super low on the totem pole rank and by rightly so....
 Second, you are jumping into a highly demanding physical sport that requires extreme physical punishment.
 You're going to be super sore every day for a long time.
 You're going to learn movements that are unorthodox.
 You're going to have to physically try to break arms, pop shoulders, choke someone unconscious, hyperextend their limbs and control larger more fit adversaries.
 Grasping the very basics of this can take a minimum a few years.
-Once you become a blue belt and you begin to learn a thing or two you're already in a bracket that is known for people quitting.
+Once you become a blue belt and you begin to learn a thing or two you're already in a bracket that is known for people constantly quitting.
 That's right, more blue belts quit in Jiu Jitsu than any other rank.
 Seems like the odds are already against you.

-Most people are playing with balls in their free time (think Volleyball and Tennis) or watching Netflix.
-How weird would it be to hear that Steve from Accounting likes to practice maiming and killing others in their free time?
-For most well-adjusted individuals the thought of recreational simulated murder on other living breathing human beings should be repulsive, yet a lot of us take joy in consensually strangling and almost maiming our friends irreparably.
+Most people are playing with balls in their free time (think Basketball, Volleyball or Tennis) or watching Netflix and playing video games.
+How weird would it be to hear that Steve from the accounting department likes to practice maiming and killing others in his free time?
+For most well-adjusted garden variety individuals the thought of recreational simulated murder on other living breathing human beings should be repulsive, yet a lot of us take joy in consensually strangling and almost maiming our friends irreparably.
 T his isn’t even mentioning all the various aches, pains and injuries we incur with our frequent practice.
 Training hurt and sore is more common that you can imagine.
 A lot of people, rightfully so, have an aversion to getting any type of injury, yet here we are slapping tape on ourselves and hitting the gas.